 The 360 degrees evaluation (the “what?”)

-Each year, I make a 360 degrees evaluation of how I am perceived by people from different areas and fields in my life, from which I ask to tell me 4 things they like (appreciate, resonate) and 4 things they don’t like (which could use improvement).
-All of us have so-called “blind spots”, things we don’t know about ourselves.
+Each year, I make a 360 degrees evaluation of how I am perceived by people from different areas and fields in my life, from which I ask them to tell me 4 things they like (appreciate, resonate) and 4 things they don’t like (which could use improvement).
+We all have so-called “blind spots”, things we don’t know about ourselves.
 Sometimes, other people know us better or, at least, they have a glimpse of understanding which may help us to know ourselves better.
 I am sure each person has such an experience of knowing oneself better through the observations of others.

 1 a.
 People that got to know me for a certain period or which I worked with for a while (examples: relatives, friends, customers, collaborators, colleagues)

 1b.
 People that I met once or twice on different occasions (networking events, short-period training, people I talked to over the internet, dating)

 2a.
 People in the professional field (customers, collaborators, web 2.0, trainers, coaching)